-As of March 23, 2018, we had seven full-time employees, including a total of three employees with M.D. or Ph.D. degrees.
-Of our workforce, four employees are directly engaged in research and development activities, and three employees provide administrative, business and operations support.
-None of our employees are represented by labor unions or covered
+As of March 15, 2019, we had twenty-one full-time employees, including a total of eleven employees with M.D. or Ph.D. degrees, and no parttime employees.
+Of our workforce, fourteen employees are directly engaged in research and development activities, and seven employees provide administrative, business and operations support.
+None of our employees are represented by labor unions or covered by collective bargaining agreements.
+We consider the relationship with our employees to be good.
+We also use outside consultants and contractors for limited engagements.